FREE Life Insurance Comparison

 #14 – Set Boundaries, Boundaries, and More Boundaries

-2020 is the decade for advocacy and boundaries.
+Now is the time for advocacy and boundaries.
 Technology draining you?
 Time to set a boundary and charge your phone in the kitchen, no more going to bed and waking up feeling social media fatigue!

 #15 – Be Gracious with Yourself

 We are all on a journey of learning and growing, when you feel discouraged, pause and remind yourself of the journey.

 Dr. Kendra O’Hora is a licensed clinical marriage and family therapist.

 She is the owner of HarCo MFT & Wellness Center in Maryland.